-Students have the right to withdraw from a course of instruction at any time.
-Students who drop or withdraw from a course within the required deadline are not required to pay the Course Assessment Fee.
+Students who drop or withdraw from a course within the required deadline are not required to pay the Assessment Fee.

 The Application Processing Fee is nonrefundable except in instances when applicants withdraw their application for admission before an admissions decision is made.
-Applicants may write a formal request for a refund of the Application Processing Fee to their personal Program Advisor.
+Applicants may write a formal request for a refund of the Application Processing Fee to their personal advisor.
 If approved, refunds will be available to the applicant within 30 days of the submission of the formal request and the refund will be issued using the same payment method used by the applicant to pay the fee.